BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 2.md

 Open Notepad (Windows) or TextEdit (Mac), and paste (`Ctrl + V`) the data into a new empty file.

 * Make sure your editor is in Plain Text mode. <br>(pay extra attention if on Mac.
 Mac TextEdit may defaultly set in Rich Text, not in Plain Text)
-* Sometimes the first few lines or last few lines may appear as buffer lines, you can check and delete them.
+* Sometimes the first line or last line may appear as buffer lines, you can check and delete them.

 Finally, save the file as a `.txt` file using UTF-8 encoding.

+> [!IMPORTANT]
+> You should not use Arduino IDE 2.x.
+Its Serial Monitor is poorly configured and cannot copy full data.
+>
+> [Lab 0 (Software Installation)](../Lab%200%20Software%20Installation/Lab%200%20Main%20Task%202.md) has complete guidance on installing Arduino Legacy IDE 1.8.X